Leaning Temple of Benares

 Bholanauth Chunder records that the leaning temple threatens to give way every moment, but it has remained in that posture for several years.
 The foundation ground has partly slipped down, and the river annually washes away its base, still it is spared as a standing miracle.

-In 'Ganga: A journey Down the Ganges River', it is mentioned that the Shiva temple known as Ratneshwar actually fell down in 1810 due to an earthquake that disrupted its supports.
+In "Ganga: A Journey Down the Ganges River," it is mentioned that the Shiva temple, known as Ratneshwar, actually collapsed in 1810 due to an earthquake that disrupted its supports.

 Hobart Caunter writes in his 1834 book "The Oriental Annual, Or, Scenes in India" that one of the most extraordinary sights in Benares is a pagoda standing in the river with no connection to the shore.
 The whole foundation is submerged, and two of the towers have declined so much out of the perpendicular as to form an acute angle with the liquid plain beneath them.
 This pagoda is a pure specimen of ancient Hindoo architecture; it is of very great antiquity, and from its position now entirely deserted, for its floors are occupied by the waters of the Ganges.